 The Best Bluetooth Audio Transmitters for In-Flight Entertainment

-Understanding the Cabin Audio Ecosystem
+Cabin Audio Ecosystem

 Modern air travel has evolved rapidly, but the hardware built into the seats often lags behind consumer technology by a decade.
 Most long-haul aircraft, such as the Boeing 787 Dreamliner or the Airbus A350, feature high-definition touchscreens, yet the audio delivery remains strictly analog.
 A Bluetooth transmitter acts as a dedicated bridge: it plugs into the armrest jack, converts the analog signal into a digital stream, and broadcasts it to your personal devices.